This page contains additional photos of Taipei's "finest" nightspots that Dawg Flight knew well and ran hard.

 "Taiwan 1967 & 1968" (Click Here)

 (2.)
 1969 afternoon shot of the Suzie Wong Bar's manager and an Army "GI" outside the main entrance to the bar and its neon signs.
 The OK Bar (see previous photo) was located right next door off to the left.
+(The "Holiday from Hell" video, part 2, above includes Suzie Wong and OK bar hostesses.)

 (3.)
 1969 shot taken of the left side of the Suzie Wong Bar and several hostesses looking toward the rear of the bar from the front entrance.